California State Railroad Museum Foundation (CSRMF)

 Your support on the Big Day of Giving creates countless moments of wonder and discovery for the young, and the young-at-heart.
 Please make a generous gift to the California State Railroad Museum Foundation today so that we can continue to make those lifelong memories.

 The California State Railroad Museum is more than a guardian of history – it stands as a bridge between our cultural heritage and tomorrow's possibilities.
-Through innovative educational programs, careful curation, and strategic community partnerships, the California State Railroad Museum has become a nationally recognized destination for students, researchers, train enthusiasts and history buffs alike.
+Through innovative educational programs, careful curation, and strategic community partnerships, the Museum has become a Laboratory of Learning, preserving the past while building a bridge to the future of rail innovation in California.
+We achieve this through the telling of stories that helped shape our Golden State.

 Our Educational Reach

-In 2025 we will spark curiosity and learning for over 100,000 young minds–nearly doubling last year's number of elementary students that visit with a school field trip to the California State Railroad Museum.
+In 2025 we will spark curiosity and learning for over 100,000 young minds–nearly doubling last year's number of elementary students that visit with a school field trip to the Museum.
 We welcome public schools and home-school groups from all over California.

 For countless Title I students, the museum provides their first-ever train ride experience—an opportunity to understand the transformative power of the Iron Horse.
-The Foundation subsidizes school bus transportation costs, allowing elementary schools to bring dozens of students that, without such support, would not be able to afford a field trip to the Museum.
+The Foundation subsidizes school bus transportation costs of more than $33,000, allowing elementary schools to bring dozens of students that, without such support, would not be able to afford a field trip to the Museum.

 Through our Rail Innovation in Action program, 150 high school students from twenty states earned credits toward graduation while reimagining the future of rail travel through our virtual classroom.
 This groundbreaking partnership with the Lemelson Foundation and Massachusetts Institute of Technology (Lemelson-MIT) allows students to participate with no enrollment fee, which helps remove barriers to invention education.
 The culminating project of the pilot year had students form small groups to collaborate on solutions to the challenges of motive power in rail travel and transportation.
 The ideas generated were truly remarkable and are on display at the Museum.
 To see the posters, click here.